guilhermegarcia/latex/tableaux_tables.md

 ## Tableaux and tables

 This is not simply about making *tableaux*.
 There's a package for that, and you can actually make one yourself without the package.
 The problem is this: if you have tables **and** tableaux in your paper/thesis/dissertation, presumably you want two things: (1) you want each tableau to be numbered as **'Tableau 1:...'**; (2) you (may) want to have a list of tables and a **separate** list of tableaux.
 If you've tried that already, you know this won't happen automatically.
 So what I do here is (a) build a tableau form scratch (no package) and (b) make (1) and (2) above happen.
-Just follow the code and comment you have suggestions, please.
+Just follow the code and comment if you have suggestions, please.

 ### Basic tableau-like table